On the internal characterization of injective algebras: Abstract

 \section{Abstract}

-It is shown that categorical injectivity of complete boolean algebras and complete (divisible) Abelian groups is based on the common algebraic property that can be defined as a completeness of universal algebra.
-We define universal algebra $A$ as complete (closed to simple extensions) if for each its subalgebra and arbitrary set of extension conditions for this subalgebra there is $a \in A$ that satisfies these conditions.
-We define the set of extension conditions as the difference between factorization kernels of free algebras for the extended and source (sub)algebra.
-It's proved that universal algebra is complete if and only if it is an injective object in its category.
+It is shown that universal algebras that are injective in their equational classes are characterized by internal property that can be called completeness.
+We define universal algebra $A$ as complete (closed to simple extensions) if for each its subalgebra $A'$ and each set of extension conditions for this subalgebra there is $a \in A$ that satisfies these conditions.
+We define a set of extension conditions for $A'$ to some extension $A''$ as the difference between factorization kernels of free algebras for $A''$ and $A'$.
+It's proved that each injective universal algebra is complete and each complete universal algebra belonging to the class of algebras with CEP is injective.
+It's checked directly that complete (in the sense of ordering) boolean algebras and divisible Abelian groups are complete in the sense defined here.